Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 Why is SC auto insurance so high?

-Full coverage car insurance in South Carolina is 13% cheaper than the national average.
-But liability-only coverage is actually 3% cheaper than average.
+Full coverage car insurance in South Carolina is actually 9% cheaper than the national average.
+But liability-only coverage is 3% more expensive than average.

 However, drivers who live near the coast or in areas with high crime rates may have more expensive quotes.
-That's because these drivers are more likely to make claims due to weather damage, theft or vandalism.
+That's because these drivers are more likely to make claims because of weather damage, theft or vandalism.

 How much is auto insurance in Columbia, SC?